- What should we learn from Steve Jobs and Sony’s Akio Morita?

 Ohno: So Japanese companies are quite at a loss right now, since their success pattern doesn’t work anymore.

-Prof. Christensen: Well, I wrote a piece that was published in the New York Times on the first Sunday in November last year.
+Prof. Christensen: Well, I wrote a piece that was published in the New York Times before.
 What it describes is Japan is most advanced in this problem, but America now faces it, and the Western European nations now face the same problem.
 I describe that there are three types of innovations, and the first one, I call them “empowering innovations,” or new market disruptions.
 These are innovations that transform complicated, expensive products into products that are so simple and affordable that many more people can own and use the products.

 The Model T in the history of the car industry was one of those.
 The personal computer was one of those.
 The smartphone is one of those and so on.
 And this kind of innovation creates jobs because they enable a larger population of customers now to buy the products, and therefore you have to hire more people to manufacture them, and sell them, and distribute them, and service them and so on.